 Nordic Spa Kananaskis

-Picture this: You’re tired after a day of exertion in the great outdoors, so you pop into Kananaskis Nordic Spa situated at Delta Lodge at Kananaskis.
-Within minutes you’re soothed by the invigorating elements of the Canadian outdoors.
+There aren’t many Nordic spas in Western Canada and we’re so lucky the Kananaskis region has this outdoor spa open all year long.
+Picture this: You’re tired after a day of exertion in the great outdoors, so you pop into Kananaskis Nordic Spa situated on the grounds of Pomeroy Kananaskis Mountain Lodge.
+Within minutes, you’re soothed by the invigorating elements of the Canadian outdoors.
 First, you hear the sound of water cascading into azure-hued outdoor pools.
 Next, you’re lured by the scent of woodsmoke wafting through the air.
 You’ve just entered a full on adult alpine sanctuary and within minutes, all city stressors (and tensed muscles) melt away.

 Next you’ll slip into one of the fabulously large outdoor pools.
 Ideally, you’d plunge into the cold pool set between 5-10°F. But this isn’t your typically Nordic Spa, so go ahead and skip the cool pool if you like.
 The temperature is brisk enough in the Rockies that the air will cool you down in no time at all.
 Steam rises off the large two-tired pool set between 95-102°F. This is the spot to hunker down and gaze at the majestic peaks that cocoon this alpine oasis.
 Want to heat things up further still?
 There’s also a hot tub with water spilling down from one level to the next.

 The third and most important phase of any Nordic spa ritual is relaxation.
 You could chill out next to the massive outdoor wood fires.
 Or, you and your sweetheart could zip into a heated hammock handmade for two.
-There’s also a Japanese tatami mat room being built for you to nap in.
-Soon to open is a walking meditation labyrinth and a yoga studio with silk hammocks.
+Going for a massage or nursing a glass of vino are also relaxing activities, don’t you think?

 What makes Kananaskis Nordic Spa different?

-Anyone who’s been to other Nordic spas – there are loads in Quebec, Thermea in Winnipeg or Scandinave Spa at Whistler and Blue Mountain knows there are rules.
+Anyone who’s been to other Nordic spas (there are loads in Quebec, Thermea in Winnipeg and one coming to Edmonton in 2020) knows there are rules.
 In the Kananaskis, they are way more relaxed.
 For starters, it’s licensed.
-Their lounge is done up in a Kitschy Canadian style and you can chill with a glass of wine or beer, while gazing down at the pools and the snow-clad peaks of the Rockies.
+Their restaurant, Two Trees Bistro is located in its own building in Phase 2.
+Done up in a Kitschy Canadian style, you can chill with a glass of wine or beer, while gazing out the windows pools at the snow-clad peaks of the Rockies.

 And it’s not preachy.
-At 99% of spas, you’re supposed to be quiet – many have signs reminding you it’s a quiet space.
+At 99% of nordic spas, you’re supposed to be quiet.
+Many have signs reminding you it’s a quiet space.
 Not here, where the vibe is more Canadian kitchen party than monastic sanctuary.
 You won’t be shushed by staff if you and your friends get a little animated in the pool.
-Once Phase Two opens in June, they’ll have a quiet zone, but the main areas will be super relaxed and approachable.
+It’s all super relaxed and approachable.

 What to Know before hitting Kananaskis Nordic Spa